imnethen/plumoguSV/README.md

 * ~~Fix automate TGs being hidden breaking stuff~~
 * ~~Make globalVars.... actually global so i don't have to fucking pass it down everywhere~~
 * ~~Remove passing globalVars to children~~

-fix computableinputfloat being unable to register two or more nonzero digits fix write not having globalvars fix vibrato not properly saving settings to state